girlscript/winter-of-contributing/Python/Python_Closures/README.md

 ## **Advantages of using Closures**

-+ Closures help to invoke functions outside their scope.
++ With the help of closures, we can invoke functions outside their scope.

-+ With Python closure, we don’t need to use global values.
++ We don’t need to use global values with Python closure.
 It let us refer to nonlocal variables.

 + Lets us implement a Python decorator.